 After establishment of a call using the Fast Connect procedure, either endpoint may determine that it is necessary to invoke call features that require the use of H.245 procedures.
-Either endpoint may initiate the use of H.245 procedures at any point during the call using tunnelling as described in 8.2.1 (if h245Tunnelling remains enabled).
-An H.323 Version 4 or higher entity that uses Fast Connect in a call shall use H.245 tunnelling when an H.245 Control Channel is required and shall always set the h245Tunnelling field to TRUE.
+Either endpoint may initiate the use of H.245 procedures at any point during the call using tunnelling as described in 8.2.1 (if h245Tunneling remains enabled).
+An H.323 Version 4 or higher entity that uses Fast Connect in a call shall use H.245 tunnelling when an H.245 Control Channel is required and shall always set the h245Tunneling field to TRUE.
 The process for switching to a separate H.245 connection is described in 8.2.3 and may be used by Version 3 or older entities or by newer H.323 entities when communicating with Version 3 or older entities for the purpose of maintaining backward compatibility.

-When a call is established using the Fast Connect procedure, both endpoints shall keep the H.225.0 Call Signalling Channel open until either the call is terminated or, for compatibility with older endpoints, until a separate H.245 connection is established.
+When a call is established using the Fast Connect procedure, both endpoints shall keep the Q.931 Call Signalling Channel open until either the call is terminated or, for compatibility with older endpoints, until a separate H.245 connection is established.

 When H.245 procedures are activated, all mandatory procedures of H.245 that normally occur upon initiation of an H.245 connection shall be completed prior to initiation of any additional H.245 procedures.
 The media channels that were established in the Fast Connect procedure are "inherited" as though they had been opened using normal H.245 openLogicalChannel and openLogicalChannelAck procedures.
+In order for such "inheritance" to succeed, media sessions opened during the Fast Connect procedure shall use only well-known sessionID values defined in ITU-T Rec.
+H.245.